mitajunior/photofilters/README.md

 A flutter package for iOS and Android for applying filter to an image.
 A set of preset filters are also available.
 You can create your own filters too.

+## Whats different?

+Added `onDone` property that resolves your function once filter is applied

 ## Installation

 First, add `photofilters` and `image` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).